ppontryagin/web-crawler/readme.md

+# How to run
+go run crawler/main.go
+It will use 100 workers to dump pages.

 # The goal
 Need to download GP all time archive.
 It looks like all the articles can be accessed using url in form http://www.gp.se/1.%07d.
 So to get all the pages we can iterate through 0 to 9999999.